 For instance, pine is extremely soft and would not be a good option.
 Oak, although very hard, has an open grain that will catch and hold food particles.
 So, it is not a good option, either.

 For the other materials, you should make sure that you are using waterproof and food-safe wood glue.
-I generally use Titebond, but there are a variety of options out there.
+I generally use Titebond III, but there are a variety of options out there.

 Instructions for Making a Cutting Board

-Before starting, lay out the wood until you get a pattern that is visually pleasing.
+Before starting, lay out the wood until you get a visually pleasing pattern.